jackfranklin/javascriptplayground.com/_posts/2013-06-03-refactoring-js.md

 ### Better Structure
 There's a bit more to be done here.
 There's also a big bug in the way tabs are activated based on the hash in the URL, but I'm going to leave that one to you to fix.
 At this point, I would consider moving the tab code into a more structured form, such as an object.
 Doing it this way also makes it easier to move into a jQuery plugin, as the plugin can just call the object.

-I'm not going to go through it here, as this tutorial is long enough already, but have written and commited a new version to [a branch on Github](https://github.com/javascript-playground/refactoring-js/tree/class-version) for you to fully dive into.
+I'm not going to go through it here, as this tutorial is long enough already, but have written and committed a new version to [a branch on Github](https://github.com/javascript-playground/refactoring-js/tree/class-version) for you to fully dive into.

 ### To conclude